mtmacdonald/docker-laravel/README.md

 - curl
 - phantomjs
 - wkhtmltopdf
-- php5-xdebug (installed, but disabled by default)
+- php5-xdebug (installed, but disabled by default, see below)
 - python (*dependency for supervisord)
 - default-jre (*dependency for Selenium server)